 Guillaume Pérrier died in Paris on August 27, 1792.
 He left only one daughter, married to the Count of Saint Haon, who had no children.
 There was nothing left of De Pérrier... not even the name.

 Did Guillaume Pérrier of Lestampe keep this legend secret?
 According to Mr. Tardieu, a surveyor from Chasseradès, that would not be impossible.
-In a letter from Canon Costecalde, he reports the following legend, which he claims to have from his grandfather, who was a contemporary of Pérrier and which we summarize below.
+In a letter from Canon Costecalde, he reports the following legend, which he claims to have heard from his grandfather, who was a contemporary of Pérrier.

-As a good Auvergnat, somewhat of a horse dealer, he resorted to trickery to earn money without shelling out.
-Before arriving in Paris, Pérrier had several very strong boxes made, bound with iron, equipped with large locks.
-Unbeknownst to all, he filled the boxes with river pebbles; then he sealed them very securely, loaded them onto carts which he pretended to supervise very closely, not taking his eyes off them and openly recommending "the treasure" he was carrying.
+As a good Auvergnat, somewhat of a horse dealer, he resorted to trickery to earn money without shelling out a single coin.
+Before arriving in Paris, Pérrier had several very strong boxes made, bound with iron and equipped with large locks.
+Unbeknownst to all, he filled the boxes with river pebbles; then he sealed them very securely, loaded them onto carts which he pretended to supervise very closely, not taking his eyes off them and openly highlighting "the treasure" he was carrying.
 Upon arriving in Paris, he had the boxes taken to his apartment, redoubling his vigilance.

-Such precautions aroused curiosity.
+Such precautions aroused intense curiosity.
 The secret police of the other candidates for the tender had already warned them that a serious competitor had just arrived with extraordinary guarantees.
 Scared of this competition, the aspiring general farmers sent their finest agents to Guillaume Pérrier to prevent him from bidding.
-He had them plead for a long time, his hand on his chests, like a man sure of himself, then he agreed, but insisting on "the big package" and "cash!"
+He had them plead for a long time, his hand resting securely on his chests, like a man entirely sure of himself.
+Then he agreed, but insisting on "the big package" and "cash!"

-The next day, as he was leaving for Lestampe, the hotelier respectfully said to him: "My lord, where should I send the precious boxes that remain in your apartment?"
+The next day, as he was leaving for Lestampe, the hotelier respectfully asked him: "My lord, where should I send the precious boxes that remain in your apartment?"

 Copyright©etoile.fr